ff0000-ad-tech/ad-velvet/README.md

 #### GitHub

 Clone or download this repo.
-Use the dist folder.
+Use the dist folder only if you are using vanilla javascript.
 You will find the [Javascript distributions](https://github.com/ff0000-ad-tech/ad-velvet/tree/feature/enabler/dist) at this path `ad-velvet/dist`.

 Using this method, you will likely include Velvet Enabler via `<script>` tag, like